-The association secretary will make the necessary arrangements to check that all boxers listed on the request are registered for the season and have valid medicals for the duration of the trip and that all support staff (coaches/officials/volunteers) listed on the request are registered and have valid/current DBS clearance for the duration of the trip.
+The association secretary will make the necessary arrangements to check that all boxers listed on the request are registered for the season and have valid medicals for the duration of the trip and that all support staff (coaches/officials/volunteers) listed on the request are registered and have valid/current DBS, Safeguarding and First Aid clearance for the duration of the trip.

 Once the checks have been completed the secretary will sign the declaration on the front sheet and send a signed copy of the form to England Boxing for processing.
-All requests and documents must be received in full and proper order a minimum of three working days in advance.
+All requests and documents must be received in full and proper order in the timescale outlined.

 Any club that fails to follow the correct procedure, within the required timescales, will not be granted permission.